 How to Pick The Perfect Scarf Prints And Handkerchief Hems

 - A scarf dress like my Chloey slip dress is very roomy and can make you look bigger.
 You may want to size down or add a skinny belt for a more fitted look.

 - A shorter scarf dress in a heavier fabric will look more appropriate for work or work events.

 - For a slimming casual look, try a handkerchief hem t-shirt with fitted bottoms (skinny jeans, leggings or fitted shorts).

 - Wear simple accessories so that the scarf print and handkerchief hem can be the main focus.

-I’ve pinned dozens of options to my Pinterest Spring/Summer Buy Now! board which you can find here, or to the right of this post (scroll down in the box for more styles).
+I’ve pinned dozens of options to my Pinterest Spring/Summer Buy Now! board which you can find here.
 Follow me on Instagram to see how I style my scarf prints and handkerchief hems.
-As always, I’d love to hear from you because I love to chat with real women wanting great style.
+As always, I’d love to hear from you so please get in touch using the comment box below!